alex629lee/synthagram/README.md

   <img src="https://github.com/alex629lee/synthagram/blob/master/client/public/assets/images/prof1.png">
 </p>

 The desktop interface includes some additional features such as showing a modal on hover of a thumbnail image, which displays the number of likes and comments for that photo.
-We also added drag-and-drop posting functionality to allow desktop users to upload photos more comfortably.

 ---

 ## Double-Tap to Like Photos